psteinb/hpc-in-a-day/_episodes/03-02-parallel-estimate.md

 questions:
 - "How do I use multiple cores on a computer to solve a problem?"
 objectives:
-- "Perform a calculation of pi using only one CPU core."
 - "Perform a calculation of pi using multiple CPU cores on one machine."
-- "Measure the run time of both the serial and parallel version of the implementation and compare them."
+- "Measure the run time of both the parallel version of the implementation and compare it to the serial one."
 keypoints:
 - "The estimation of pi with the Monte Carlo method is a compute bound problem."
 - "The generation of pseudo random numbers consumes the most time."